Ryan Scott Malek Had To Be Tasered By Police Because He Refused To Stop Having Sex With A Car Exhaust Pipe

-Police said they had no choice to but to taser Ryan Scott Malek when the inebriated Kansas man refused to stop having sex with the exhaust pipe of a parked car.
+Police said they had no choice but to taser Ryan Scott Malek when the inebriated Kansas man refused to stop having sex with the exhaust pipe of a parked car.

 As the report noted, Malek had a blood alcohol content more than four times the legal limit after his arrest, and witnesses indicated that he appeared to have no idea what he was doing as he dropped his pants near the car.